Choosing the Right Insurer

-The coverages you need depend on the type and size of the business you operate.
+The coverages you need depend on the nature and size of your business.
 Some insurers provide basic "vanilla" coverages that most businesses need like commercial auto and general liability insurance.
-Other insurers offer coverages designed for certain types of businesses, such as restaurants or contractors.
-If your business is highly specialized you'll need an insurer that understands your industry.
-For instance, if you company manufactures medical diagnostic products you'll need an insurer that is knowledgeable in biotechnology.
+Other insurers focus on coverages for certain types of businesses, such as restaurants or contractors.
+If your business is highly specialized, look for an insurer that understands your industry.
+For instance, if your company manufactures medical diagnostic products, you'll need an insurer that is knowledgeable in biotechnology.

 The insurers represented by agents vary from one agency to another.
 If you aren't happy with the selection of insurers from one agent, switch to another agency.
 Like insurers, some agents and brokers focus on certain industries or types of coverage.
 If you feel that your current agent doesn't understand your business, look for an agent that specializes in your industry.

 The cost of an insurance policy can vary widely from one insurer to another.
 There are a number of factors that affect the policy premium.
 These include the rates charged, the limits provided, the scope of coverage included, and discounts provided by the insurer.
-When assessing quotes be sure you are comparing "apples to apples."
-Policy X may be significantly broader, and thus cost more, than Policy Y. However, if the extra coverage afforded by Policy X is not important to you, you may be better off buying the cheaper policy.
+Be sure you are comparing "apples to apples" when assessing quotes.
+Policy X may be significantly broader and thus cost more, than Policy Y. However, if the extra coverage afforded by Policy X is not important to you, you may be better off buying the cheaper policy.